Gordon’s Indian Residential School

 The Gordon’s Indian Residential School (1888-1996) was managed by the Anglican Church of Canada from 1876 to 1946.
-It was located on the boundary of George Gordon Reserve (Treaty 4) as a Day School in 1876, and expanded for boarders in 1888.
-Gordon’s was later managed by the Indian and Eskimo Welfare Commission from 1946 to 1969, and by the Government of Canada from 1969 until its close in 1996.
+It was located on the boundary of George Gordon Reserve (Treaty 4) as a Day School in 1876 (established by Rev. J Reader, C. E. who went to the Pas in 1880 and was replaced by Mr. Settee “a pure Indian, who is a clergyman of C.E.”
+Indian Affairs Annual Report, 1880 ), and expanded for boarders in 1888.
+Gordon’s was later managed by the Indian and Eskimo Welfare Commission from 1946 to 1969, and by the Government of Canada from 1969 until its closure in 1996.
 The Anglican Church continued to provide chaplaincy into the 1990s.
 The school was destroyed by fire on February 1, 1929 and reopened in 1930.

 “Neither young Gordon’s parents nor police knew of his disappearance from school [on Saturday] until visitors brought news to Mr. and Mrs. Gordon on Monday evening.
 Mr. Gordon started out to search for the boy Tuesday morning, and in the afternoon found the frozen body in the woods a mile from home and seven miles from the school.”

 …Saskatchewan was recovering Wednesday from the fierce blizzard that swept the prairies Monday, but the mercury had skidded far down the tube to the lowest point in weeks.

 An account of the drowning deaths of Myrtle Jane Moostos and Margaret Bruce in 1947

 Acting Principal Wickenden’s account of the drowning deaths of Myrtle Jane Moostos and Margaret Bruce (1947)

 Student strikes principal on head with a board